-For the next 10 days, the handlers will show clients the proper way to care for their new dog, teach them the cues/commands to successfully "speak dog", and problem solve with the dog the many different ways the dog will improve their daily lives.
-The handlers all work together to provide different scenarios, obstacles, and distractions so the individuals are given multiple opportunities to practice prior to being "released" with their new dog.
+For the next 10 days, the ICAN handlers will show clients the proper way to care for their new dog (grooming, good hygiene), teach them the cues/commands to successfully “speak dog”, and problem solves with the dog the many different ways the dog will improve their daily lives.
+The handlers all work together to provide different scenarios, obstacles, and distractions so the individuals are given multiple opportunities to practice prior to being “released” with their new dog.
 Games are incorporated in the training process to keep things fun and entertaining, and training is done in both group and one-on-one sessions while inside the correctional facility.

 The second week of Team Training includes “field trips” to several different public locations.
 ICAN staff and volunteers accompany the clients on these trips.
 Some of the locations include restaurants, grocery stores, malls, and public parks.

 With each passing day, the handlers see their bond with the dog lessen, and be transferred to and strengthened with the individual receiving the dog.